The Trump Doctrine: How to lose friends and influence enemies

 And Trump easily acknowledged the awkward split screen of the U.S. fighting its friends and playing nice with a despot who has long been under American sanctions.

-“What do you say to America’s allies that worry you are jeopardizing our long-time alliances and worry you are treating our historic friends and enemies and our historic enemies as friends?” he was asked at a press conference here Tuesday.
+“What do you say to America’s allies that worry you are jeopardizing our longtime alliances and worry you are treating our historic friends and enemies and our historic enemies as friends?” he was asked at the news conference Tuesday.

 “That’s a very fair question,” he replied.